 Do you know of any other ethical sanctuaries around the world?

 Let me know in the comments!

-Disclosure: A big thank you to Experience Romania who hosted me on this program, and to Cristina Lapis and the staff of the sanctuary for taking the time to take us around.
+Disclosure: A big thank you to Experience Romania who hosted me on this trip, and to Cristina Lapis and the staff of the sanctuary for taking the time to take us around.
 As always, all views are my own.
-This post also contains affiliate links, that earn me a small commission but come at no extra cost to you.
-Thanks as always for your support!